 Countries hosting Afghan refugees

-With the Taliban in power, many Afghans rushed out of their country.
-This is due to the fear unleashed by violent reprisals and the imposition of strict regime by militias, as happened in the late 1990s.
-In this context, many Western powers have already agreed to take in refugees.
+When the Taliban came to power, many Afghans quickly left their country.
+This is due to the fear generated by violent revenge and the strict management imposed by the militias as happened in the late 1990s.
+In this context, many Western countries have already agreed to host refugees.

-The Office of the United Nations High Commissioner for Refugees stated that many Afghans trying to leave the country were not allowed to leave.
-The Taliban set up checkpoints around the international airport in the capital, Kabul, to block exits.
+UNHCR noted that many Afghans who tried to leave the country were not allowed to do so.
+The Taliban set up checkpoints around Kabul International Airport to prevent departures.

 Pakistan